 Recreational aircraft use in Moreton Bay Marine Park

-Consultation on a proposal to remove permit requirements for recreational aircraft use in Moreton Bay Marine Park is underway.
+Consultation has closed on a proposal to remove permit requirements for recreational aircraft use in Moreton Bay Marine Park.

 Enhanced access for authorised commercial whale watching operators within the Great Sandy and Moreton Bay Marine Parks

 Changes have been made to the area restrictions on commercial whale watching within the Great Sandy and Moreton Bay Marine Parks.Read about the proposed changes.

 Changes to commercial bait netting in conservation park (yellow) zones in state marine parks